 Once you are live and in production as http://www.ohio.edu/subsite/, you will continue to access your subsite for revision using the "author.oit.ohio.edu" URL.
 Once you are satisfied with a new page, or with a change to an existing page, you will instruct CommonSpot to "publish" that update, and it will be visible from both domain names.

 Many terms will be introduced as they are used, but there are a few that should be presented right away (some of which we have already been using).
-We will try to be consistent throughout this seminar in using these words as described here:
+We will try to be consistent throughout this guide in using these words as described here:

 subsite refers to all those pages that share a first-level URL within a site; for example, the first subsite to be published from the CommonSpot server was the bicentennial subsite, all of the pages whose URLs start with "http://www.ohio.edu/bicentennial/".

 sub-subsite refers to a group of pages within a subsite whose URLs all match through at least one more "extra" slash (a sub-subsite is achieved on most servers by placing those files into their own folder or subdirectory); for example,